 ScanSnap scanners have become wildly popular for a reason.
 They're cheap, fast, easy to use, and reliable.
 But to give you that ease of use, the ScanSnap software has skimped on features.
 So in this article, we're listing the top five reasons to start using different software for scanning with a ScanSnap.
 Is there an alternative that satisfies every reason to switch?
 Absolutely.
-And it's FileCenter, the low-cost leader in scanning software.
+And it's FileCenter DMS, the low-cost leader in scanning software.

-We'll walk you through the five best reasons and show you why FileCenter is our top pick.
+We'll walk you through the five best reasons and show you why FileCenter DMS is our top pick.

 ScanSnap Software Summary